 The original Kodachrome slides are part of Garza's personal archive.
 Anyone interested in viewing them can contact Jesús Garza.
 The images have been published in several books and dissertation projects.
-In the past I allowed professors to use the photos for free (Yes, I would hear their sad story via telephone from their office in New Haven, Princeton, Cambridge or Berkeley).
-Today, I am charging a small fee to use my photographs in books, videos and other presentations.
+In the past I allowed professors to use the photos for free.
+Today, he charges a small fee to use his photographs in books, videos and other presentations.

 The photographers archive includes thousands of images of Mexico and America.
 While in Texas, Jesús documented communities like Lockhart, Gruene and Crystal City.
 Jesús presents his photographs on his website www.jmmgarza.com.
 Garza enjoys giving lectures and participating in workshops and panels.
 He continues to exhibit his photographs across the country.

 In 2005 Jesús moved to Redlands, California so Ann could start a new job, teaching at the University of Redlands.
 She had finally graduated from the University of Texas at Austin.
 Dr. Leimer now had a Ph.D. in Art History.
 Her specialty was Latin American Art.
 If you asked Ann what she really wanted to research, it would be Chicana Photographers.
 Since graduation she has written several articles, curated several exhibitions, participated on numerous panels and is working on two books.